 Tie: let us start with a tie.
 Now let me make it clear for you it is not necessary for you to wear a tie since you guys are young you can easily rock a suit without a tie but wearing one will make you look more mature and will make your outfit more formal.

-If you are wearing a tie go with the classic knot.
-For colour, don’t try to match the tie colour with your suit jacket or with the shirt.
-Instead, go with colours which are complementary to the colour of your shirt. for example, blue and green.obviously don’t go with this colour option but the rules remain the same.
+If you are wearing a tie goes with the classic knot.
+For color, don’t try to match the tie color with your suit jacket or with a shirt.
+Instead, go with colors that are complementary to the color of your shirt. for example, blue and green.obviously don’t go with this color option but the rules remain the same.

 If it works for you, you can try some patterns as well but again make sure you don’t go overboard with it.